robo-3d/anonymous/README.md

 ```

 ## Create Corruption Set
 You can manage to create your own "Robo3D" corrpution sets on other LiDAR-based point cloud datasets using our defined corruption types!
-Follow the instructions listed in [CREATE.md](docs/CREATE.md).
+Follow the instructions listed in the [CREATE](/create) folder.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a>